Paperwork When Buying a Car in New Mexico

-- Complete a bill of sale if the certificate of title is either lost or all of the reassignment boxes have been filled out already.
+Get a bill of sale if the certificate of title is either lost or all of the reassignment boxes have been filled out already from a previous sale.
 Regardless, it is good to have a bill of sale simply to note the agreed-upon price.
 It also allows the seller to establish the current odometer reading.
-Both the seller and the buyer will need to sign the form.
+Both you and the seller will need to sign the form.

-- Fill out an Application for Vehicle Title and Registration.
+- The Application for Vehicle Title and Registration (Form MVD 10002).

-- If the vehicle title is from out of state, you will need to have a vehicle identification number inspection.
+If the vehicle title is from out of state, you will need to have a vehicle identification number (VIN) inspection.

 When you buy a car from a dealership, the sales people will explain and process the paperwork required.

-It is possible to buy a vehicle without the certificate of title or registration papers, but the MVD doesn't advise it.
-For the buyer trying to register and title a vehicle without a previous title, the required paper trail is almost endless.
+It is possible to buy a vehicle without the certificate of title or registration papers, but the New Mexico MVD advises against it.
+If you're trying to register and title a vehicle without a previous title, the required paper trail is almost endless.
 Call the title information line at (888) 683-4636 for details.

-The seller does not need to provide the buyer with a current registration.
+The seller does not legally need to provide you with a current registration.

 Bill of Sale